dyacob/fbanner/README.fbanner.txt

         % mkdir FONTDIR
         % cp fonts/*.bdf FONTDIR

-        % [ edit line 4 of fban.h and replace ./fonts with
+        % [ edit line 7 of fban.h and replace ./fonts with
             FONTDIR -do NOT delete the " " marks! ]

-IF YOU DO NOT HAVE gcc
+IF YOU DO NOT HAVE gcc AND flex

 You should then have ``cc'' and ``lex''.
 You may edit the Makefile in lines 2 and 5 for cc and lex.